Microsoft/MCW-Azure-Blockchain/Whiteboard design session/WDS trainer guide - Azure Blockchain.md

 The integration of the IoT devices into the Azure Blockchain Workbench solution will use the following workflow:

-1. A device communicates directly or via a field gateway to IoT Hub
+1. A device communicates directly or via a field gateway to IoT Hub.

-2. Azure Stream Analytics receives the device messages from IoT Hub, and evaluates the messages
+2. Azure Stream Analytics receives the device messages from IoT Hub, and evaluates the messages.

-3. Azure Stream Analytics then sends the messages to Azure Service Bus
+3. Azure Stream Analytics then sends the messages to Azure Service Bus.

-4. A Logic App or other custom code retrieves and transforms the message to a known format
+4. A Logic App or other custom code retrieves and transforms the message to a known format.

-5. The transformed message, now in a standard format, is sent to the Azure Service Bus for Azure Blockchain Workbench
+5. The transformed message, now in a standard format, is sent to the Azure Service Bus for Azure Blockchain Workbench.

-6. Azure Blockchain Workbench is subscribed to events from the Service Bus, and retrieves the message
+6. Azure Blockchain Workbench is subscribed to events from the Service Bus, and retrieves the message.

-7. Azure Blockchain Workbench initiates a call to the ledger, sending data from the external system to a specific contract
+7. Azure Blockchain Workbench initiates a call to the ledger, sending data from the external system to a specific contract.

-8. Upon receipt of the message, the contract evaluates the data and may change the state based on the outcome of the evaluation, for example, for a high temperature, change the state to ‘Out of Compliance’
+8. Upon receipt of the message, the contract evaluates the data and may change the state based on the outcome of the evaluation, for example, for a high temperature, change the state to ‘Out of Compliance’.

 ## Checklist of preferred objection handling

 1. There's a lot of popular interest in Blockchain, and we only understand enough to know it could be useful.
 We heard it's extremely expensive to implement and/or built a POC (Proof of Concept) solution.
 Is this true?

     **Answer:**

     Many customers have shared with us that Blockchain proof of concepts can often run around $300K and take 8-12 weeks to build; with the majority of development time and resourcing focused on scaffolding the underlying cloud services.

     With Azure Blockchain Workbench, Microsoft has already done all the heavy lifting.
 Not only are all the relevant Azure services deployed to your Azure Subscription with an ARM Template, but they are automatically stitched together and offer a simple to use presentation layer.
 This allows customers to model their workflows and quickly demonstrate value to both business and technical decision makers.
 And, the Blockchain Workbench only takes about 1 hour to initially deploy.